-Problem: The MTA is interacting with the network operating system or hardware in an undesirable way.

-Possible Cause: If you just updated the MTA software, you might not have unloaded the agent engine server console.

-(gwenn4.nlm), resulting in a series of "Loader cannot find public symbol: symbol" errors on the with it.

-Action: Unload gwenn4.nlm, then start the MTA, so that the newly installed agent engine is loaded along console.

-Possible Cause: The MTA server is running older software, resulting in TCP_HANDLER errors on the server

-Action: Make sure you are using the most current TCP/IP stack for NetWare.

-Possible Cause: The MTA server is overburdened, resulting in SYN attacks.

-Action: Make sure overall server utilization is not to high.
+- Problem: The MTA is interacting with the network operating system or hardware in an undesirable way. - Possible Cause: If you just updated the MTA software, you might not have unloaded the agent engine (gwenn5.nlm), resulting in a series of Loader cannot find public symbol: symbol errors on the server console. - Action: Unload gwenn5.nlm, then start the MTA, so that the newly installed agent engine is loaded along with it. - Possible Cause: The MTA server is running older software, resulting in TCP_HANDLER errors on the server console. - Action: Make sure you are using the most current TCP/IP stack for NetWare. - Possible Cause: The MTA server is overburdened, resulting in SYN attacks. - Action: Make sure overall server utilization is not too high.
 Increase the MTA's tolerance for slow connections.
-See "Adjusting the MTA Wait Intervals for Slow TCP/IP Connections" in "Message

-Transfer Agent" in the GroupWise 6.5 Administration Guide.
+See "Adjusting the MTA Wait Intervals for Slow TCP/IP Connections" in "Message Transfer Agent" in the GroupWise 7 Administration Guide.